Lunavada State

 Lunavada State, also known as Lunawada State, was a princely state in India during the time of the British Raj.
 Its last ruler acceded to the Union of India on 10 June 1948.

-Lunavada State had an area of 1,005 km2 and fell under the Rewa Kantha Agency of the Bombay Presidency, later integrated into the Baroda and Gujarat States Agency.
+Lunavada State had an area of 1,005 km² and fell under the Rewa Kantha Agency of the Bombay Presidency, later integrated into the Baroda and Gujarat States Agency.
 Its capital was located in Lunavada town in present-day Gujarat state, India.

 History

 According to tradition the predecessor state was established in 1225 by descendants of Sidhraj, Raja of Anhilwara Patan, as the state of Virpur.
-In 1434, Rana Bhimsinghji moved the capital to Lunavada on the other side of the Mahi river.
-Before the town was established, the area was controlled by the princely Sant State.
+In 1434, Rana Bhimsinghji moved the capital to Lunavada on the other side of the Mahi River.
+Before the town was established, the area was controlled by the princely state of Santrampur, ruled by Puwar Rajputs.

 In 1826 Lunavada State became a British protectorate and was a second class state in the Rewa Kantha Agency.
 The capital was Lunavada town, said to have been founded in 1434.
 The 1901 census records that the population had a decrease of 28% in the previous decade, due to famine.